Any day is a good day to learn email segmentation, so we put together this in-depth guide on email segmentation.

 As we mentioned earlier, after implementing segmentation, you are likely to experience better customer retention.

 Segment-specific offers and promotions make customers feel like valued insiders.
-Providing exclusive deals based on their preferences or past interactions strengthens their loyalty to your brand and discourages them from seeking alternatives.
+Providing exclusive deals based on their preferences or past interactions strengthens their loyalty to your brand and reduces the chance they’ll shop elsewhere.

 Once you identify dormant or inactive customers, you can create reactivation campaigns.
 Encourage them to become active again by addressing their reasons for disengagement, if possible.
-Maybe they stopped buying because their favorite products were discontinued.
-In this case, it’s a good idea to educate them about similar products and offer a small discount to make the appeal of trying something new stronger.
+They may have stopped buying because their favorite product was discontinued.
+In this case, it’s a good idea to educate them about similar products and offer a small discount to make trying something new more appealing.

 Before we go into the details of how to implement segmentation, let’s discuss the types of email list segmentation and the criteria for forming the groups.